lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 previewImg: /images/blog/laattention/acc-demo.gif
 ---

-**TL;DR:** We introduce a new, exact decoding algorithm, ***lookahead decoding***, for LLM inference.
+**TL;DR:** We introduce  **lookahead decoding**, a new, exact, and parallel decoding algorithm to accelerate LLM inference.
-Lookahead decoding parallelizes autoregressive decoding by extracting and verifying n-grams using the LLM based on Jacobi iteration.
+Lookahead decoding breaks the sequential dependency in autoregressive decoding by concurrently extracting and verifying n-grams directly with the LLM, utilizing the [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method).
-Lookahead decoding operates **without** a draft model or a data store, and linearly reduces the number of decoding steps in relation to the logarithm of the FLOPs invested per decoding step.
+Lookahead decoding functions **without** the need  for a draft model or a data store.
+It linearly decreases the number of decoding steps directly correlating with the logarithm of the FLOPs used per decoding step.
-See a demo of lookahead decoding accelerating LLaMa-7B-Chat generation:
+See a demo of lookahead decoding accelerating LLaMa-2-Chat 7B generation by more than 2x:

 <img src="/images/blog/laattention/acc-demo.gif" style="width: 200%; max-width: 100%; margin-right: auto; margin-bottom: auto"></img>